SignalIO-Team/docs/docs/index.md

 More detailed information about SoC can be found on Espressif official documentation (https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf).

 Device have 28 general purpose input/output (GPIO) pins.
-Most of it can be used as digital and analog I/O. Next picture illustrates pinmap diagram of the device.
+Most of it can be used as digital and analog I/O. The Next picture illustrates pinmap diagram of the device.

 ![image](Board Diagram.jpg)

-### Firts Boot
+### First Boot

 After power is applied, the device will give a signal in the form of LED blinking with an interval of 0.5 seconds.
 When you start the device for the first time, you need to set up a Wi-Fi network connection.
 After turning on the power and initializing the interfaces, the device will enter the Wi-Fi access point mode, after connecting to the access point, the device will give access to the web interface for configuring Wi-Fi connections.
 After the Wi-Fi connection is established, the system will give access to the interface configuration menu and network interactions.
 When entering the configuration menu for the first time, the system will ask for a username and password.
-The standard login is Signalio_sensor, the password is root1234 (it is highly recommended to change it in the process of use).
+The standard login is Signalio_sensor, the password is root1234 (it is highly recommended changing it in the process of use).

 The device comes with two types of SignalIO proprietary firmware: